nicolasparada/blog/content/posts/passwordless-auth-server.md

 ---

 The passwordless flow is completed.
 Now we just need to code the `getAuthUser` endpoint which is to get info about the current authenticated user.
-If you remember, this endpoint makes use of `authRequired` middleware.
+If you remember, this endpoint makes use of `guard` middleware.

 ### With Auth Middleware

-Before coding the `authRequired` middleware, I'll code one that doesn't require authentication.
+Before coding the `guard` middleware, I'll code one that doesn't require authentication.
 I mean, if no JWT is passed, it just continues without authenticating the user.

 ```go
 type ContextKey int